Nitrama/HTTP-Header-Live/release/README.md

 Is now also nice to read :-)

 ----Fixed: File Download Post data for XML Request<br />
-----Fixed: undefined qoutput on Console.log
+----Fixed: undefined output on Console.log

 <br />
 Version 0.6.2.2<br />